About Us

 SCPC is the national organization representing long-term care pharmacies in Washington, DC.

 LTC pharmacies serve one of our nation’s most vulnerable populations, as a typical LTC pharmacy patient suffers from multiple complex and chronic conditions and cognitive impairment, and takes 12-13 prescription medications a day.
-Our patients live in skilled nursing facilities (SNFs), assisted living facilities (ALFs), in the community and other long-term care settings.
+Our patients live in skilled nursing facilities (SNFs), assisted living facilities (ALFs), the community and other long-term care settings.

 LTC pharmacies play an essential role in our health care system—one that is significantly different from and often more complex than that of a typical retail pharmacy.
 Working alongside other members of the care team, LTC pharmacies deliver life-saving medications and essential clinical and medication management services to individuals living in long-term care settings.
 The patient care services they provide are crucial in ensuring the very best health outcomes for the individuals they serve.